una/una.github.io/_posts/blog/2017-04-24-vscode-workspaces.md

 Also, doing any such customizations will add a `.vscode/` folder to your filesystem to read the configuration.
 Be sure to add `.vscode/` to your `.gitignore` file to make sure it doesn't get merged in to your code base.

 Despite the warnings, we can start to play now!
-And optimize our experience for the spaces where we spend a lot of our time.
+And better customize our experience for the digital spaces in which we spend a lot of our time.